ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 | 4.x | 12.x, 14.x, 16.x | 6.x, 7.x, 8.x |

 ## Why do you need to update it?
-As is common with many open-source technologies, Node.js is evolving rapidly.
+As is common with many open source technologies, Node.js is evolving rapidly.
 Updates that increase **stability** and **security** or even add **new features** appear regularly.

 ioBroker does not work without Node.js, see [architecture](https://www.iobroker.net/#de/documentation/basics/architecture.md) for details.